Deltares/hydromt/docs/guides/plugin_dev/custom_catalog.rst

 This class will help fetch the correct files for the data catalog.
 The yaml file specifying the data catalog should be the same format as any other catalog.

-If you structure your data catalog and their versioning just ike hydromt core does, then the base class doesn't actually have to do much more than point to a different repository by overriding the `base_url` class variable.
+If you structure your data catalog and their versioning just like hydromt core does, then the base class doesn't actually have to do much more than point to a different repository by overriding the `base_url` class variable.
 As long as the url points to a correctly configured repository everything should work automatically.
-Please refer to the HydroMT core and pooch documentation for more information ion this.
+Please refer to the HydroMT core and pooch documentation for more information.